 If you are looking for a fun way to work your core, these classes are for you.
 Using a silk rope suspended from the ceiling, aerial yoga focuses on core strength and flexibility training and can be done in the air and on the mat.
 Beginners will use the silks to stretch out their bodies and loosen up the muscles to prepare for more advanced classes, where they will then climb into the silks and do yoga poses in the air to work the core.
 No prior acrobatic training is required for these classes, but you should probably start with the beginner classes before you start doing flips and tricks in the silks.

 There’s nothing new about meditation; it’s been around since ancient times.
 However, with the increasingly positive studies that scientifically confirm its amazing health benefits, meditation has come to the forefront of mainstream fitness trends.
 It’s no longer perceived as some sort of new-age folklore, but is being practiced by yogis and CEOs alike.
-Meditation is a mental training and calming exercise, and taking time out of your fitness schedule to focus on gathering your thoughts and slowing yourself down is important.
+Meditation is a mental training and calming exercise, and taking time out of your regular fitness schedule to focus on gathering your thoughts and slowing yourself down is important.

 The great thing about this practice is that you don’t even need to join a gym to participate.
 There are videos and tutorials online, ranging from free to monthly subscriptions, that will help you meditate from the comfort of your own home.
 If you feel like you’ll relax better in a gym setting, many gyms and studios are bringing meditation-based classes to their schedules, like the Antigravity Cocooning class at Crunch Fitness, where you use aerial yoga silks to stretch out your body and feel calm.